A Gmail alias lets you send an email from any address inside your gmail.com or Google Workspace account.

 When everything is ready, hit the red GMass button to send your campaign with your alias.

-So to get started with GMass, download the Chrome extension (if you’re in the mood, you can check out the ~7,500 reviews which give GMass an average of 4.8/5 stars while you’re over there).
+To get started with GMass, download the Chrome extension (if you’re in the mood, you can check out the 7,500+ reviews which give GMass an average of 4.8/5 stars while you’re over there).

-You can get going for free and send your first mail merge campaign (from an alias, if you’re so inclined) in a matter of minutes.
+You can get going for a free trial and send your first mail merge campaign (from an alias, if you’re so inclined) in a matter of minutes.

 TRY GMASS FOR FREE